 Jim has also lent his voice to a variety of audio projects ranging from product announcer ("But wait!
 There's more!") to medical voiceovers ("Now review the placement of the nasogastric, naosesophageal, esophagostomy and jejunostomy tubes").
 Jim has also done voice work for a number of professional speakers, including Dr. Rebecca Staton-Reinstein, Ellen Bristol, Ruben Perczek, and Randy Gage.

 Currently, Jim is BOOGIEing!
 BOOGIE (Barber's Official Online Guide to Individual Edification) provides personalized individual coaching (conducted online, for maximum convenience) to both public and professional speakers.

 Jim has been committed to the speaking industry for much of that same period.
 He's....

-- been an active member of Toastmasters International for over a quarter of a century;
+- been an active member of Toastmasters International for over 30 years;

 - twice served as president of the Florida Speakers Association; and

 - received multiple honors, including FSA's Sam Edwards Award and the Bill Gove Lifetime Achievement Award, and he was the first recipient of the FSA Jim Barber Leadership Excellence Award, named in his honor.

 Jim has been excited about the awesome potential of technology since before the World Wide Web was even born!

 - In 1981, Jim purchased his first computer system, a Radio Shack "Trash 80" Model II with 64 K (that's right, youngsters, "64 K") of memory, three 8-inch floppy drives daisy-chained together to give him a whopping 750KB of offline storage, and a daisy-wheel printer which could print an entire page in less than a minute!
 The whole system cost a little under $10K (in 1980 dollars), but it quickly paid for itself as Jim launched one of the first desktop-publishing businesses.